General

 Department StatNet policy for staff and non-tenure faculty:

-After finishing your terms with UBC, you will be given three (3) months to clear out your StatNet account.
+After finishing your terms with UBC, you will be given three (3) months to clear out your StatNet account and cloud.stat.ubc.ca storage.
 You will then be allowed another three (3) months 'grace' period to finally move everything from your account.
 After that period, your account will be terminated without notice.
 If you need to extend your account for any reason, you will be required to have a departmental personnel to sponsor, i.e. a faculty member.

 Email forwarding will be permanent.
-Contact us for more detail if you have any question.
+Contact help@stat.ubc.ca for more details if you have any questions.

 FAQ Category

-I would like to purchase a PC/workstation, What/where do you recommend I buy?
+I would like to purchase a Workstation/Laptop, what/where do you recommend I buy?

 This a rather complex question that really can't be fully addressed by a FAQ, but here are some questions that you can ask yourself that can provide a hint of what kind of PC which would be suitable for you: